To each and every American citizen,

 Declaration of Independence

-We must recognize the outstanding success of our Constitution, the cornerstone for the strongest, wealthiest nation in human history.
+We must recognize the outstanding success of our Constitution: it became the foundation for the strongest, wealthiest nation in recorded history.
 It became a living document that endured for a quarter millennium, evolving to keep pace with the needs of the American People, creating a civilization powerful beyond anything our ancestors could have imagined.
-Replacing it opens the door for terrible unexpected consequences.
-So if we are going to replace it, we need to make sure we replace it with something better.
+But all things come to an end; and constitutions are no exception.
+Replacing it creates immense uncertainty, but not replacing it results in terrible consequences.
+If we are to do this, we need to make sure we replace our government with a better one, enshrining the values that made us so successful and implementing progressive policies and institutions capable of upholding those values.

 "It is not the strongest of the species that survives, or the most intelligent, but the one most responsive to change."